RickyCook/CV/README.rst

 Achievements
 ````````````
-- I count the server setup that I did for Hotpot a major achievement.
-The PHP
+- The server setup that I did for Hotpot a major achievement.
+The PHP and
-  and JavaScript that I had done, I was absolutely confident with everything I
+  JavaScript that I had done, I was absolutely confident with everything I was
-  was doing because I have planned and implemented solutions for years.
-The
+  doing because I have planned and implemented solutions for years.
+The servers
-  servers however were my first time using AWS, and they turned out
+  however were my first time using AWS, and they turned out beautifully.
-  beautifully.

 Education
 ---------